 Comment.
-Section 1268:05 is based on Code of Civil Procedure Section 1243.7(a), (c), (d), (e), and (f).
-Unlike the section on which it is based, Section 1268:05 does not forbid withdrawal of any portion of the deposit if notice of the application cannot be personally served upon all parties.
-The section permits the court to exercise its discretion as to withdrawal in such cases and as to the requirement of an undertaking:
+Section 1268.05 is based on subdivisions (a), (c), (d), (e), and (f) of former Section 1243.7.
+Unlike the subsections on which it is based, Section 1268.05 does not forbid withdrawal of any portion of the deposit if notice of the application cannot be personally served upon all parties.
+The section permits the court to exercise its discretion as to withdrawal in such cases and as to the requirement of an undertaking.

-Mothing in this section precludes withdrawal of the deposit upon stipulation of all parties having an interest in the property for which the deposit was made.
+Nothing in this section precludes withdrawal of the deposit upon stipulation of all parties having an interest in the property for which the deposit was made.

 Subdivision (f) has been added to permit recovery of the bond premium as costs in the proceeding unless the necessity for the undertaking arises primarily from an issue of title.
-For use of the same distinction in assessing the costs of apportionment proceedings.
-See Code of Civil Procedure Section 1246.1; People v.
-Nossir, 181 Cal.
+For use of the same distinction in assessing the costs of apportionment proceedings see Code of Civil Procedure Section 1246.1; People v.
+Nogarr, 181 Cal.
 App.2d 312, 5 Cal.
-Apt.
+Rptr.
 247 (1960).